GAsNA/cluster-monitoring/README.md

 - Swagger
 - Responsive ticket
 - Button "add ..." on admin page will be in separated component
+- Get tickets by seat with FILTER (not another route)
 - Pagination / limit on get routes (with max values)
     - if nb page is greater then nb existing pages
     - Implementation in front (do not get all tickets at once for example)